 - The horse should go forward within 1 or 2 seconds

-- If they don’t, you need to “tell” by using more leg or flick of a whip where you’re leg would be.
+- If they don’t, you need to “tell” by using a rhythmical tap of a whip just behind your leg

 Hopefully, this basic training will help no end, but in order to stop your mare going backwards, you need to be able to “disengage the hind end”.
 This is slightly different to a turn on the forehand because your horse should bend during the exercise.
-It is when you move your horse’s hind legs around their front legs using just your inside aids and it is a movement that everyone needs up their sleeve as it can get you out of trouble in lots of different situations such as napping backwards, bucking, bolting and shying.
+It is when you move your horse’s hind legs around their front legs using just your inside aids.
+It is a movement that everyone needs up their sleeve, as it can get you out of trouble in lots of different situations such as napping backwards, bucking, bolting and shying.

 I think of disengaging the hind end as putting your horse into “neutral”.
 If you add no energy to this movement but make sure every time they do move, their back leg steps around their front ones through use of your inside rein, they will eventually stop.
 When they stop, let them stand.
 However, if you then want to convert neutral into “forward”, keep moving the hind legs around but add energy through using your inside leg.
 When you feel your horse take a couple of steps forward within the circle, allow your horse to straighten and ride her forward with no rein contact so she knows that is what is you want from her.

 Your horse may also be napping back to other horses.
-With problems like this, I like to use a little reverse psychology; make it hard work when she is around other horses and give her rest when she is away from them.
+Once you have addresses the forward cue, and stopping the reversing, you can use a little reverse psychology with her.
+In short, make it hard work when she is around other horses and give her rest when she is away from them.
 You can practice this with some friends at home before going to an event.
 Keep your horse doing small circles or serpentines with lots of changes of direction around the other horses and when you feel her tire, trot her away from them and let her rest facing away from them.
 If you repeat this exercise in different environments, I am sure it will help you on competition day.